apache/pekko-connectors/docs/src/main/paradox/sns.md

 # AWS SNS

-The AWS SNS connector provides an Akka Stream Flow and Sink for push notifications through AWS SNS.
+The AWS SNS connector provides an Apache Pekko Stream Flow and Sink for push notifications through AWS SNS.

 For more information about AWS SNS please visit the [official documentation](https://docs.aws.amazon.com/sns/index.html).